-range of one-third-octave bands with centre frequencies from 100 Hz to 10 000 Hz inclusive noise immission at a work station any noise that arrives, whether or not a worker is present, over a specific time period T, at a measuring point (work station) in the actual situation; i.e. noise coming from the machine, noise coming from the other sound sources and noise reflected by the ceiling, the walls and any fittings
+range of one-third-octave bands with centre frequencies from 100 Hz to 10 000 Hz inclusive noise immission at a work station any noise that arrives, whether or not a worker is present, over a specific time period T, at a measuring point (work station) in the actual situation; i.e. noise coming from the machine, noise coming from the other sound sources and noise reflected by the ceiling, the walls and any fittings prominent discrete tone a discrete tone is one cause of tonality, Annex D describes for this specific type of tonality two methods to evaluate if prominent discrete tones are contained in a measurement.

-NOTE 1 to entry: For equipment which emits discrete tone(s) in the 16 kHz octave band, the procedures specified in ECMA-108 are used; see Table 4.
+NOTE For equipment which emits discrete tone(s) in the 16 kHz octave band, the procedures specified in ECMA-108 are used; see Table 4.

-[SOURCE: ISO 11690-1:1996[7], 3.3.1, modified - NOTE 1 to entry and the reference to Figure 1b) were deleted.]
+[SOURCE: ISO 11690-1:1996^[7], 3.3.1, modified - NOTE 1 to entry and the reference to Figure 1b) were deleted.]